Testing Dark Energy with Black Hole Ringdown: Quasi-normal mode spectra

 \section{Quasi-normal mode spectra}

 {\it Black hole perturbation theory}: To compute the quasi-normal mode (QNM) spectrum, we perturb the metric and scalar field as

 where $\bar{g}_{\mu\nu}$ and $\bar{\varphi}$ are the background metric and scalar fields, while $\delta g_{\mu\nu}$ and $\delta \varphi$ are their perturbations, respectively.\footnote{ The normalisation is chosen such that the kinetic terms in the quadratic action found using these perturbations are canonically normalised with coefficients of $\order{1}$.
-Note that the factor of $r_s$ in front of the metric perturbation is a result of considering the normalisation in dimensionless coordinates $y=t/r_s$ and $x=r/r_s$ -- see \cite{Smulders:2026} for further details. } We substitute these into the cubic Galileon action \eqref{eq:CubicGalileonAction} and expand to second order in perturbations to find the \textit{quadratic action}, working in \textit{Regge-Wheeler gauge} \cite{ReggeWheeler,Maggiore:2018sht} -- see Appendix~\ref{sec:AppendixRWGauge}.
+Note that the factor of $r_s$ in front of the metric perturbation is a result of considering the normalisation in dimensionless coordinates $y=t/r_s$ and $x=r/r_s$ -- see \cite{Smulders:2026qwc} for further details. } We substitute these into the cubic Galileon action \eqref{eq:CubicGalileonAction} and expand to second order in perturbations to find the \textit{quadratic action}, working in \textit{Regge-Wheeler gauge} \cite{ReggeWheeler,Maggiore:2018sht} -- see Appendix~\ref{sec:AppendixRWGauge}.

-The QNM spectrum is determined by the {\it local} dynamics of the black hole and its perturbations, so we work with the short-range solutions \eqref{eq:ApproximateSolutions} that are highly accurate in the vicinity of the black hole, substituting them into the quadratic action and working to leading order in $H r_s$, as before.\footnote{ Note that the WKB method for computing QNM frequencies \cite{Schutz:1985km,Konoplya:2019hlu} nicely illustrates the local `generation' of these modes, with all quantities in the calculation (the potential and its derivatives) evaluated at the maximum in the Regge-Wheeler/Zerilli potential, which for GR is at $\frac{3}{2} r_s$. } At leading order in $H r_s$, scalar and metric perturbations decouple and we therefore obtain a schematic decoupled quadratic action
+The QNM spectrum is determined by the {\it local} dynamics of the black hole and its perturbations, so we work with the short-range solutions \eqref{eq:ApproximateSolutions} that are highly accurate in the vicinity of the black hole, substituting them into the quadratic action and working to leading order in $H r_s$, as before.\footnote{ Note that the WKB method for computing QNM frequencies \cite{Schutz:1985km,Konoplya:2019hlu} nicely illustrates the local `generation' of these modes, with all quantities in the calculation (the potential and its derivatives) evaluated at the maximum in the Regge-Wheeler/Zerilli potential, which for GR is at $\frac{3}{2} r_s$. } At leading order in $H r_s$, we can ignore the suppressed time dependence of the background solutions.
+Additionally, scalar and metric perturbations decouple and we therefore obtain a schematic decoupled quadratic action

 To describe the ringdown signal in a gravitational wave detector, we are only interested in the metric parts.
 These are conveniently expressed in terms of the summary variables $w_{\ell m}$ and $\psi_{\ell m}$ as -- see Appendix~\ref{sec:AppendixRWGauge} for details -- \begin{widetext}